citizenfx/fivem-docs/content/docs/support/client-issues.md

 FiveM is already installed
 --------------------------
 <!-- https://media.discordapp.net/attachments/455024366091108352/479267390836834306/unknown.png -->
-After you installed FiveM, you don't need to use the same FiveM.exe file anymore.
+After installing FiveM, you don't need to use the same FiveM.exe file anymore.
 Use the shortcut from your Windows start menu.
 Press the Start button on your taskbar and look for FiveM there.

 If you uninstalled FiveM by deleting the shortcut, you might have to [uninstall][uninstalling] FiveM properly.